steveschnepp/shlibs/README.rst

 It should not be an issue, but it's best to be aware of it.

 Everything is located into a temporary directory created with ``mktemp -d``.
-It should therefore honors the varenvironment variables.
+It should therefore honors the environment variables.